 Affecting Cultural Change

-Organizations should define expected standards of performance taking account possible cultural influences and optimize performance by improving professional and organizational culture.
+Organizations should define expected standards of performance taking into account possible cultural influences and optimize performance by improving professional and organizational culture.
 Existing management tools such as CRM and SMS can help in this process.

 Crew resource management (CRM) is a great tool to affect the professional culture of flight and cabin crews and, mutatis mutandis, of all other airline professions.
 CRM sessions instill good leadership and followership.
-Competency-based training also allows for assessment of CRM skills during training sessions, allowing trainers to identify and foster those skills.
+Competency-based training also allows for the assessment of CRM skills during training sessions, allowing trainers to identify and foster those skills.

-Safety management system (SMS) implementation, by promoting confidential reporting, has also started to play a positive role in fostering safety sensitive organizational cultures.
+Safety management system (SMS) implementation, by promoting confidential reporting, has also started to play a positive role in fostering safety-sensitive organizational cultures.
 While an individual may not be inclined to report a safety issue due to their particular national culture, a well-developed SMS fosters a safety culture within the organization that may well counteract that tendency.